Blajde/MilestoneProject2/README.md

 * HTML5	- One of the main languages to add structure to this project.
 * CSS3	- The other main language to add style and improve user experience.
 * JavaScript - The language used for interactivity and workflow of the page.
-* [Bootstrap](https://getbootstrap.com/) - This framework has been used to add styles, positioning and effects throughout the pages such as navbar, modals and buttons.
+* [Bootstrap](https://getbootstrap.com/) - This framework has been used to add styles, positioning and effects throughout the pages.
 * [Font Awesome](https://fontawesome.com/) - Provided icons and decorations to improve user experience.
 * [Google Fonts](https://fonts.google.com/) - The main library for adding fonts and text-styles.
 * [Github](https://github.com/) - The site for hosting the website and storing the code.
 * [Gitpod](https://www.gitpod.io/) - The tool in which the coding was created.
-* [Balsamiq Wireframes] - The tool in which the mockups and wireframes for this site were created.
+* [Balsamiq Wireframes](https://balsamiq.com/wireframes/?gclid=CjwKCAjwsNiIBhBdEiwAJK4khu9EQ27ygdRJvQUFqBQkoBzQp0AZfQ3EvyJtonmeiEpHCB4mxe1IYRoCRg4QAvD_BwE) - The tool in which the mockups and wireframes for this site were created.
 * [w3schools](https://www.w3schools.com/)  - Inspiration, codesearch and troubleshooting.

 ## Testing
+NOTE!
+As this site is not yet functional to a satisfactory degree, some of the testing has yet to be adressed in order to have a functional website.

 During development of this game, functionality was tested as development progressed, mainly via GitPod's browser preview to check JavaScript functionality and overall look.
 Google Chrome's desktop inspect function was used mostly to check responsivity between JavaScript functions in the terminal and also page responsivity to different screen- sizes.

 Systems: